AtlasOfLivingAustralia/galah-python/docs/source/getting_started/Introduction.rst

 Introduction
 =================================

-galah is a Python interface to biodiversity data hosted by the Atlas of Living Australia (ALA).
+galah is a Python interface to biodiversity data hosted by the Atlas of Living Australia (`ALA <https://www.ala.org.au/>`).
 It is based off of the R package of the same name.
 With this package you can locate and download:

 - Species occurrence records (observations, specimens, eDNA records, etc.)